esa-esdl/esdl-core/doc/esdc_access.rst

 ``dataset()`` and ``get()`` functions.
 The first returns a `xarray.Dataset`_ object in which all cube variables are represented as `xarray.DataArray`_ objects.
 More about these objects can also be found in :doc:`dat_python` section.
 The second function can be used to read subsets of the data.
-In contrast it returns a list of `Numpy ndarrays`_ arrays, one for each requested variable.
+In contrast it returns a list of `Numpy ndarray`_ arrays, one for each requested variable.

 The corresponding API for Julia is very similar and illustrated in :doc:`dat_julia`.